-The ALRC will measure the success of Program 1.1 in delivering its objective through the following key performance indicators:
+The ALRC will measure the success of its programme in delivering its objective through the following key performance indicators:

 - the number of media mentions.

-The logic behind using implementation rates as an indicator of the effectiveness of the ALRC in achieving its objective is that the rate of implementation of ALRC recommendations provides evidence of the ALRC’s relative success in facilitating informed decision-making by government that leads to development, reform and harmonisation of Australian laws and related processes.
+Implementation rates are an indicator of the effectiveness of the ALRC in achieving its objective as the rate of implementation of ALRC recommendations provides evidence of the ALRC’s relative success in facilitating informed decision-making by Government that leads to development, reform and harmonisation of Australian laws and related processes.
 The ALRC recognises, however, that implementation is not a matter within its own control but is dependent on government responses.

 Using the number of citations of ALRC reports provides an indication of the success of the ALRC’s strategies in achieving legal and academic expert engagement.

 Using the number of submissions received is one indicator of the breadth of the evidence base that underpins the ALRC’s recommendations.